cs573-22s/a1-ghd3/README.md

 My design achievement is simply that I structured the shapes we were supposed to use into one cohesive image that is fairly identifiable as a cat.

-GitHub Details
----

-- Fork the GitHub Repository for Assignment 1.
-You now have a copy associated with your username.
-- Make changes to index.html to fulfill the project requirements.
-- Make sure your "main" branch matches your "gh-pages" branch.
-See the GitHub Guides referenced above if you need help.
-- Edit the README.md with a link to your gh-pages site "http://YourUsernameGoesHere.github.io/01-ghd3/index.html".

-Submission Details
----
-- To submit, make a [Pull Request](https://help.github.com/articles/using-pull-requests/) on the original repository.
-- Note: name your pull request using the following scheme:
 ```
 a1-your Gh username-your first name-your lastname

 ```

-- README Quality
-    - A description of what you have created.
-1-2 screenshots are recommended for the README.
-    - A working link to the hosted files (usually the gh-pages 'live' url)
-    - Section for Technical and Design Achievements

-Technical Achievement Desription -- 12
-Design Achievement Description -- 12